More information about the programme

 A New Direction is the lead organisation for Challenge London and seed financial support from Arts Council England is in place.
 Organisations are invited to become part of the Challenge by proposing, developing and delivering programmes and interventions which would help further the aims of the programme over the medium to long-term.

-To be eligible to apply to Challenge London, applicants had to:
+To be eligible to apply to Challenge London, applicants have to:

 - Be based in London

-- Be able to demonstrate matched funding from other sources (100% financial rather than in-kind)
+- Be able to demonstrate matched funding from other sources (100% cash rather than in-kind)

-- Include at least three partners (and organisations) and have a nominated lead partner who will act as the main point of contact
+- Include at least three partner organisations, and have a nominated lead partner who will act as the main point of contact and must be a registered charity or non-profit-distributing

 - Demonstrate the necessary expertise within your partnerships to contribute significantly to the cultural and creative education landscape